Agricultural Literacy Curriculum Matrix

-Alternative: If you are unable to obtain a soybean plant with the pods, edamame can be used as an alternative.
+- Show a soybean plant to the class.
+Call your local Farm Bureau office and ask for names of farmers that could provide you with a few soybean plants before they are harvested in the fall.
+(Alternative: If you are unable to obtain a soybean plant with the pods, edamame can be used as an alternative.
 Edamame is an immature soybean harvested before it hardens.
 These delicious bright green soybeans have become quite popular in the American cuisine culture and can be purchased at the grocery store shelled or in the pod, fresh or frozen.
 They would serve as a tasty snack for students to try once the lesson plan has been delivered.
 Note that the variety of soybean used for edamame typically has two beans per pod.
-In contrast, the varieties of soybean grown commercially has three beans per pod.
+In contrast, the varieties of soybean grown commercially has three beans per pod.)2

 Activity 1: Agricultural Census

-- Discuss background material, and read the story Arthur Young and the President.
+- Discuss the information in the Background Agricultural Connections, and read the story Arthur Young and the President.

 - Show the Arthur Young and the President PowerPoint as a visual to supplement the reading of the story.